sanjay5656/Search-Algorithm/README.md

 ```
 iii)	# Find the element in a list using Binary Search (recursive Method).
 ```
-'''
-Program to find the element in a list using Binary Search (recursive Method).
-Developed by: Sanjay S
-RegisterNumber: 212221243002
-'''
 def BinarySearch(arr, k, low, high):
     if high>=low:
         mid=low+(high-low)//2